SAML-Toolkits/php-saml/README.md

 ### SP setup ###

-The Onelogin's PHP Toolkit allows you to provide the settings info in 2 ways:
+The Onelogin's PHP Toolkit allows you to provide the settings info in two ways:

- * Use a settings.php file that we should locate at the base folder of the toolkit.
+ * Use a `settings.php` file that we should locate at the base folder of the toolkit.
  * Use an array with the setting data.

 The first is the case of the demo2 app.
-The setting.php file and the setting_extended.php file should be defined at the base folder of the toolkit.
+The `setting.php` file and the `setting_extended.php` file should be defined at the base folder of the toolkit.
-Review the setting_example.php and the advanced_settings_example.php to learn how to build them.
+Review the `setting_example.php` and the `advanced_settings_example.php` to learn how to build them.

-In this case as Attribute Consume Service and Single Logout Service we are going to use the files located in the endpoint folder (acs.php and sls.php).
+In this case as Attribute Consume Service and Single Logout Service we are going to use the files located in the endpoint folder (`acs.php` and `sls.php`).

 ### IdP setup ###

-Once the SP is configured, the metadata of the SP is published at the metadata.php file.
+Once the SP is configured, the metadata of the SP is published at the `metadata.php` file.
 Based on that info, configure the IdP.

 ### How it works ###

-At demo1, we saw how all the SAML Request and Responses were handler at an unique file, the index.php file.
-This demo1 uses hight-level programming.
+At demo1, we saw how all the SAML Request and Responses were handler at an unique file, the `index.php` file.
+This demo1 uses high-level programming.

-At demo2, we have several views: index.php, sso.php, slo.php, consume.php
+At demo2, we have several views: `index.php`, `sso.php`, `slo.php`, `consume.php`
-and metadata.php.
-As we said, we gonna use the endpoints that are defined in the toolkit (acs.php, sls.php of the endpoints folder).
+and `metadata.php`.
+As we said, we gonna use the endpoints that are defined in the toolkit (`acs.php`, `sls.php` of the endpoints folder).
 This demo2 uses low-level programming.

-Notice that the SSO action can be initiated at index.php or sso.php.
+Notice that the SSO action can be initiated at `index.php` or `sso.php`.

 The SAML workflow that take place is similar that the workflow defined in the demo1, only changes the targets.

- 1. When you access index.php or sso.php for the first time, an AuthNRequest is sent to the IdP automatically, (as RelayState is sent the origin url).
+ 1. When you access `index.php` or `sso.php` for the first time, an `AuthNRequest` is sent to the IdP automatically, (as `RelayState` is sent the origin url).
-    We authenticate at the IdP and then a Response is sent to the SP, to the ACS endpoint, in this case acs.php of the endpoints folder.
+    We authenticate at the IdP and then a `Response` is sent to the SP, to the ACS endpoint, in this case `acs.php` of the endpoints folder.

- 2. The SAML Response is processed in the ACS, if the Response is not valid, the process stops here and a message is shown.
-Otherwise we are redirected to the RelayState view (sso.php or index.php).
-The sso.php detects if the user is logged and redirects to index.php, so we will be in the index.php at the end.
+ 2. The SAML Response is processed in the ACS, if the `Response` is not valid, the process stops here and a message is shown.
+Otherwise we are redirected to the `RelayState` view (`sso.php` or `index.php`).
+The `sso.php` detects if the user is logged and redirects to `index.php`, so we will be in the `index.php` at the end.

  3. We are logged into the app and the user attributes (if any) are shown.
     At this point, we can test the single log out functionality.

- 4. The single log out funcionality could be tested by 2 ways.
+ 4. The single log out funcionality could be tested by two ways.

     4.1 SLO Initiated by SP.
-Click on the "logout" link at the SP, after that we are redirected to the slo.php view and there a Logout Request is sent to the IdP, the session at the IdP is closed and replies to the SP a Logout Response (sent to the Single Logout Service endpoint).
+Click on the "logout" link at the SP, after that we are redirected to the `slo.php` view and there a Logout Request is sent to the IdP, the session at the IdP is closed and replies to the SP a Logout Response (sent to the Single Logout Service endpoint).
 In this case The SLS endpoint of the SP process the Logout Response and if is